 Some buyers think that finding homes for sale online is so easy that they really don't have to bother with an agent.
 But it's guaranteed that you won't find every listing that's available for sale if you rely solely on the internet.

 There are both pros and cons to taking an online approach.
-You can use online tools to help narrow down your search, and you’ll find at least some possibilities.
+You can use real estate apps and online tools to help narrow down your search, and you’ll find at least some possibilities.
 But hiring a professional agent or broker to help can make a huge difference in complicated situations.

 Advantages of House Hunting Online

 The internet can be a real time-saver.
 It will let you quickly see a large number of properties on the market, with some details about each and the asking prices.
 It’s a good way to get a feel for the broad outlines of the market, and you can easily rule out properties that just aren't right for you without wasting anyone's time.

 This can be particularly helpful if you're considering buying a house in another state—it cuts down on travel time.

 You can quickly focus on a smaller group of properties if you know the area where you’re searching.
 Most sites let you tailor a search to certain types of homes or certain areas, and some will even email you if a new listing pops up that meets your criteria.